logzio/logz-docs/_source/user-guide/k360/index.md

 |kube_deployment_created||deployment|
 |kube_deployment_status_condition||deployment,status|

-Once everything is up and running, you can view your data on the Kubernetes 360 dashboard.
+Once everything is up and running, you can view your data on the Kubernetes 360 application.

 <!-- #### Meet your dashboard